• Skip to primary navigation

 Major Fields of Work: First Lady

-During this time there was a very successful businessman in Tonopah by the name of Vail Pittman.
-He was a typical southern gentleman.
+During this time there was a very successful businessman in Tonopah named Vail Pittman, a typical Southern gentleman.
 Liz and Vail met at a Saturday night dance in Tonopah.
 Even though Liz told her friends that she had never been allowed to attend a dance at home, they insisted that she go with them.
 Following their first meeting, Vail walked her home and the romance began.
 Liz was to say later, “I was just lucky.
 I have been lucky all my life.”
 After the school year ended on May 20, 1919, the couple traveled to Reno where they were married and began a long and happy life together.

 In 1942 Vail became involved in politics.
-When he ran for Lt.
-Governor he was elected.
+When he ran for lieutenant governor, he was elected.
 During those years he had to spend a considerable amount of time in Carson City.
-Liz was left alone in Ely to run their paper.
-At the time Vail was elected, Ted Carville of Elko was elected Governor.
-Following the death of U.S. Senator James Scrugham on June 23, 1945, Governor Carville appointed himself to the Senate post, leaving Vail as Governor of Nevada.
+Liz was left alone in Ely to run their business.
+At the time Vail was elected, Ted Carville of Elko was elected governor.
+Following the death of U.S. Senator James Scrugham on June 23, 1945, Governor Carville appointed himself to the Senate post, making Vail acting governor of Nevada.

-At this time things became very hectic for Liz as she was running the paper and at the same time was First Lady of Nevada.
+At this time things became very hectic for Liz as she was running the newspaper and at the same time was First Lady of Nevada.
 For several years the state had neglected to provide funds for the Governor’s Mansion.
-As a result it presented quite a problem for Liz.
-The furniture was in deplorable condition and the building itself in desperate need of repair.
+The furniture was in deplorable condition and the building itself was in desperate need of repair.

-While she was still tending the paper in Ely, her husband called and told her they were going to have to have a party in the Mansion on Admission Day.
-After arranging for help with the paper, she moved her furniture to Carson City and installed it in the Mansion, which certainly improved the interior.
+While she was still tending the newspaper in Ely, her husband called and told her they were going to have to have a party in the Mansion on October 31, Admission Day.
+After arranging for help with the newspaper, she moved her furniture to Carson City and installed it in the Mansion, which certainly improved the interior.
 She had only five days to prepare for the party, but in her usual efficient manner, she accomplished all that was necessary.

-In the early 1960’s when Vail was serving as Democratic National Committeeman for Nevada, he was stricken with cancer and died at the age of 80 in San Francisco.
-At his request he was buried at the Mt.
-View Cemetery in Reno.
+In the early 1960s when Vail was serving as Democratic National Committeeman for Nevada, he was stricken with cancer and died at the age of 80 in San Francisco.
+At his request he was buried at the Mountain View Cemetery in Reno.
 This was a sad time for Liz and she spent the next year, with the help of her sister Ann, going through Vail’s personal papers, manuscripts, and pictures.
 She then donated this completed project to the Special Collections at the Library of the University of Nevada.
-Liz also donated her Inaugural Ball gowns, slippers, and accessories, together with several other gowns she had worn on state occasions, to the Nevada State Museum where they were added to the collection of First Ladies’ gowns.
+Liz also donated her inaugural ball gowns, slippers, and accessories, together with several other gowns she had worn on state occasions, to the Nevada State Museum where they were added to the collection of First Ladies’ gowns.

 Researched and written by Gertrude Gottschalk.
 Posted to NWHP Web site December 2009.